oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 }
 ```

-This implementation fails to enforce price limits correctly due to three fundamental flaws:
+This implementation fails to enforce price limits correctly due to this:

-1. **Strict Equality Comparison**: The loop uses a strict equality check (`!=`) that only terminates when the price *exactly* equals the limit.
-Given the discrete nature of tick-based price movements, this exact match is mathematically unlikely, especially with non-tick-aligned price limits.

-2. **Missing Target Price Logic**: In the swap computation, the implementation fails to implement critical price limit validation logic.
+ **Missing Target Price Logic**: In the swap computation, the implementation fails to implement critical price limit validation logic.
 There should be logic in the code to determine the closest of the limit_price and the next_tick price up to which the swap will continue to execute.
 This is done as follows:

 ```move
 let target_price = if(a2b) {